“No man needs a vacation so much as a man who has just had one.”

 Not only am I not alone, I’m, surprisingly to me, in the majority.
 Americans take less and less vacation, and the vacation we take doesn’t seem to truly be an escape.
 Even the etymology of the word suggests a different picture than what we do nowadays.
 The origin is “freedom from something” – in this case, freedom from work.

-But, instead of truly taking vacation and getting away from work, we take on the victim mentality and tell ourselves that work needs us.
+But, instead of truly taking a vacation and getting away from work, we take on the victim mentality and tell ourselves that work needs us.
 It’s our attempt to make that relationship a little less unilateral.
 Most of us need work for the income, the benefits, and even the social network.
-In few cases, unless we’re the owner or know how to do something that nobody else can do which makes the business go, the relationship doesn’t go the other way.
-We’re replaceable, so while taking a vacation, we tell ourselves that we need to at least check in, if not do more, to make ourselves less easily replaced.
+In a few cases, unless we’re the owner or know how to do something that nobody else can do which makes the business go, the relationship doesn’t go the other way.
+We’re replaceable, so while taking a vacation, we tell ourselves that we need to at least check-in, if not do more, to make ourselves less easily replaced.

 You’d think Monkey Brain would want you to relax, wouldn’t you?
 Leisure is the currency of Monkey Brain.
 However, in this case, fear drives Monkey Brain’s activities.
 Remember, prospect theory tells us that a loss hurts us more than an equivalent gain makes us feel good (to read more about prospect theory, you can read Play the Market Like a Hedge Fund Manager).
-Monkey Brain fears losing your job more than he views the gain you get from vacation, and tells you that you need to work during vacation.
+Monkey Brain fears losing your job more than he views the gain you get from vacation and tells you that you need to work during vacation.

 I co-founded a company, and we made sure that we had a generous vacation policy.
-We wanted our employees to take vacation, mostly to avoid burnout.
+We wanted our employees to take a vacation, mostly to avoid burnout.

 What we suspected in our gut – that vacation alleviates burnout – is further supported by professors Mina Westman and Dov Eden from Tel Aviv University.
-The benefits do fade over time, but, what is important, is that having a satisfying vacation improves the burnout reduction.
+The benefits do fade over time, but, what is important, is that having a satisfying vacation improves burnout reduction.

 In other words, if you work during your vacation, you’re probably going to come back nearly as burned out as when you left for vacation.
 That helps neither you nor your employer, making you less effective, and defeating what you were trying to avoid in the first place – making yourself irreplaceable.